Hiflylabs/awesome-dbt/README.md

 Make the best out of your product quality and seamless delivery.

-- [How to Create CI/CD Pipelines for dbt Core](https://paulfry999.medium.com/v0-4-pre-chatgpt-how-to-create-ci-cd-pipelines-for-dbt-core-88e68ab506dd) - This post dives into the use of CI/CD for dbt Core, providing insights on dbt Cloud’s ‘Slim CI’ CICD job pattern and how to implement this using dbt Core.
+- [How to Create CI/CD Pipelines for dbt Core](https://paulfry999.medium.com/v0-4-pre-chatgpt-how-to-create-ci-cd-pipelines-for-dbt-core-88e68ab506dd) - This post dives into the use of CI/CD for dbt Core, providing insights on dbt Cloud's Slim CI CICD job pattern and how to implement this using dbt Core.
-- [Autoscaling CI](https://docs.getdbt.com/blog/intelligent-slim-ci#watch-it-in-action) - The intelligent Slim CI.
 - [Slim CI/CD with Bitbucket Pipelines](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines) - How to setup slim CI on Bitbucket.
 - [dbt-docs-to-notion](https://github.com/marketplace/actions/dbt-docs-to-notion) - A GitHub action for exporting dbt model docs to a Notion database.
-- [How to review an analytics pull request]( https://www.getdbt.com/blog/how-to-review-an-analytics-pull-request/) - Checkpoints to consider when reviewing an analytics engineer PR.
+- [How to review an analytics pull request]( https://www.getdbt.com/blog/how-to-review-an-analytics-pull-request) - Checkpoints to consider when reviewing an analytics engineer PR.
 - [Continuous Integration and Automated Build Testing with dbtCloud](https://blog.rittmananalytics.com/continuous-integration-and-automated-analytics-test-pipelines-using-dbt-and-dbtcloud-c4517f40b874) - Great and detailed blogpost on setting up Slim CI in dbt Cloud.
 - [How to review an analytics pull request](https://blog.getdbt.com/how-to-review-an-analytics-pull-request/) - Checkpoints to consider when reviewing an analytics engineer PR.
 - [Performing a blue/green deploy of your dbt project on Snowflake](https://discourse.getdbt.com/t/performing-a-blue-green-deploy-of-your-dbt-project-on-snowflake/1349) - A very tidy and fail-safe way to run dbt in production by using two parallel production enviromnents.